yashasvigirdhar/WebCrawler/README.md

 - It's super convenient to add a new post processor.
 You just need to implement the existing interface and provide the implementation to the DI graph.

-We use **dagger2** framework for this.
+We use **dagger2** framework for this as compared to guice.
 This gives us a couple of benefits:

 - Performance benefit since the object graph is created at compile time instead of runtime.
 - No runtime object graph errors as we get to know them at compile time.
 So it makes development iteration faster.